mlz-ictrl/nicos/doc/source/gui/widgets.rst

    the cache.

 :class:`.PictureDisplay` (in nicos.guisupport.display)
-   Displays a picture in the status monitor.
+   Displays a picture file, with automatic checking for updates.

 :class:`.TrendPlot` (in nicos.guisupport.plots)
    Displays a time series of one or more devices/cache values.